homer0/projext/documents/projectConfiguration.md

 **`configuration.environmentVariable`**

-The name of the environment variable woopack will check when building the target in order to load a dynamic configuration.
+The name of the environment variable projext will check when building the target in order to load a dynamic configuration.

 **`configuration.loadFromEnvironment`**

-Whether or not woopack should check for the environment variable value.
+Whether or not projext should check for the environment variable value.

 **`configuration.filenameFormat`**